Home

 While many people have their own variances on how to troll up Yellowfin tuna from a school, I will try to give you the easiest and most productive way that I have found fishing with crews of people with limited or no experience with me playing both captain and mate like most of you do....

-1. fish a limited number of lines, maximum four without a very experienced mate.
+1. fish a limited number of lines, maximum five without a very experienced mate.

 2. Fish our Mini Tuna Dart, or Steel Head WFB (Way Freakin Back), maybe 250 feet....